 Click here for the institutional press release including a video from the researcher.

 About Solving Kids’ Cancer

-Created by two fathers who lost children to pediatric cancers, Solving Kids’ Cancer is committed to significantly improving survivorship of the deadliest childhood cancers.
-One hundred percent of all donations is used to find, fund, and manage clinical trials and scientific programs to rapidly develop the most effective treatments and cures.
+Created by two fathers who lost children to pediatric cancers, Solving Kids’ Cancer is committed to significantly improving the survivorship of the deadliest childhood cancers.
+One hundred percent of all donations are used to find, fund, and manage clinical trials and scientific programs to rapidly develop the most effective treatments and cures.
 Solving Kids’ Cancer is a 501 (c) (3) nonprofit charity.
 To learn more about our work please visit solvingkidscancer.org

 About The Catherine Elizabeth Blair Memorial Foundation